I Am... Therefore, I Am Not: A Talk With Myself About Who I Am and Am Not

-Don’t get me wrong, there are people that just know who they are.
+Don’t get me wrong, some people just know who they are.
 They grab this at a very early age.
 Influences in the family such as; Dad the doctor, or Mom the teacher, have made them know exactly where they fit in.
-For some of us though, even if we had those tremendous influences in our lives, it wouldn’t have helped us to fit into our own selves.
-It took me years and years to figure myself out, and if I’m honest, I’m such a complicated person to even myself, I’m still going to be figuring myself out in certain ways forever.
+For some of us though, even if we had those tremendous influences in our lives, it wouldn’t have helped us to fit into our selves.
+It took me years and years to figure myself out, and if I’m honest, I’m such a complicated person, I’m still going to be figuring myself out in certain ways forever.

 Lastly, I believe I am an evolver.
-I evolve instead of exist in a constant straight line to reach a certain future prospect.
+I evolve instead of existing in a constant straight line to reach a certain prospect.
 I am not a routine.
 I am a mystery unraveling, and always will be.
 I am an open-minded person that knew at a very young age that I could never be a racist to anything or anyone.
-I am instead a complete pacifist.
-I love peace and see no purpose in war of religion, war of culture, war of land.
+I am instead of a complete pacifist.
+I love peace and see no purpose in a war of religion, a war of culture, a war of land.
 Anything like that depresses me.
-Which is why I find myself depressed on occasion.
-This is why having these epiphanies of self, inspire me.
+Which is why I do find myself depressed on occasion.
+This is why having these epiphanies of self, inspires me.
 I lose the negative stuff we all get stuck in at times trying to live in this world.
-I shed the heartbreak of all these things that others make me feel different for, and know that being unusual is what inspires me, because I wouldn’t know how to be anything but a complicated mystery.
+I shed the heartbreak of all these things that others make me feel different for, and know that being unusual is what inspires me because I wouldn’t know how to be anything but a complicated mystery.

 What Are Your Thoughts...